eregs/regulations-core/README.md

 backend class.
 Backends can be mixed and match, though I can't think of a good use case for that desire.

-All standard django and haystack settings are also available; you will likely want to override ```DATABASES```, ```HAYSTACK_CONNECTIONS```,
+All standard Django and haystack settings are also available; you will likely want to override ```DATABASES```, ```HAYSTACK_CONNECTIONS```,
 ```DEBUG``` and certainly ```SECRET_KEY```.